-Average for non-PEO NEOs Prior FYE Current FYE Fiscal Year 4/30/2020 4/3 4/30/2021 4/3 2021 4/30/2022 4/30/2023 2023 SCT Total \$743,648 \$1,184,605 \$1,210,207 - Grant Date Fair Value of Option Awards and Stock Awards Granted in Fiscal Year \$(204,970) \$(760,296) \$(989,739) + Fair Value at Fiscal Year-End of Outstanding and Unvested Option Awards and Stock Awards Granted in Fiscal Year \$463,449 \$280,308 \$949,192 + Change in Fair Value of Outstanding and Unvested Option Awards and Stock Awards Granted in Prior Fiscal Years \$219,241 \$(291,827) \$128,731 + Fair Value at Vesting of Option Awards and Stock Awards Granted in Fiscal Year That Vested During Fiscal Year \$0 \$0 \$0 + Change in Fair Value as of Vesting Date of Option Awards and Stock Awards Granted in Prior Fiscal Years For Which Applicable Vesting Conditions Were Satisfied During Fiscal Year \$52,497 \$(14,650) \$5,279 Fair Value as of Prior Fiscal Year-End of Option Awards and Stock Awards Granted in Prior Fiscal Years That Failed to Meet Applicable Vesting Conditions During Fiscal Year \$0 \$(248,741) \$(83,840) Compensation Actually Paid \$1,273,866 \$149,399 \$1,219,831
+Average for non-F Prior FYE Current FYE Fiscal Year 4/30/2020 4/30/2021 2021 4/30/2021 4/30/2022 2022 4/30/2022 4/30/2023 2023 SCT Total \$743,648 \$1,184,605 \$1,210,207 - Grant Date Fair Value of Option Awards and Stock Awards Granted in Fiscal Year \$(204,970) \$(760,296) \$(989,739) + Fair Value at Fiscal Year-End of Outstanding and Unvested Option Awards and Stock Awards Granted in Fiscal Year \$463,449 \$280,308 \$949,192 + Change in Fair Value of Outstanding and Unvested Option Awards and Stock Awards Granted in Prior Fiscal Years \$219,241 \$(291,827) \$128,731 + Fair Value at Vesting of Option Awards and Stock Awards Granted in Fiscal Year That Vested During Fiscal Year \$0 \$0 \$0 + Change in Fair Value as of Vesting Date of Option Awards and Stock Awards Granted in Prior Fiscal Years For Which Applicable Vesting Conditions Were Satisfied During Fiscal Year \$52,497 \$(14,650) \$5,279 - Fair Value as of Prior Fiscal Year-End of Option Awards and Stock Awards Granted in Prior Fiscal Years That Failed to Meet Applicable Vesting Conditions During Fiscal Year \$0 \$(248,741) \$(83,840) Compensation Actually Paid \$1,273,866 \$149,399 \$1,219,831

-Adjustments include the following assumptions used to calculate the fair value of the awards at each valuation date in accordance with ASC 718: (i) for awards of restricted stock, adjustments reflected are based on the fair value of the awards as of the applicable valuation date calculated by multiplying the change in stock price at each fiscal year end presented by the number of shares of restricted stock outstanding on such valuation date, and (ii) for PRSU awards, adjustments reflected are based on the fair value of the awards as of the applicable valuation date calculated by multiplying the change in stock price at each fiscal year end presented by the number of shares of restricted stock outstanding on such valuation date, and (ii) for PRSU awards, adjustments reflected are based on the fair value of the awards as of the applicable valuation date calculated by multiplying the stock price at each fiscal year end by the number of PSUs outstanding and by the estimated probability of achieving the performance target that was used to calculate our ASC Topic 718 expense for each fiscal year.
+Adjustments include the following assumptions used to calculate the fair value of the awards at each valuation date in accordance with ASC 718: (i) for awards of restricted stock, adjustments reflected are based on the fair value of the awards as of the applicable valuation date calculated by multiplying the change in stock price at each fiscal year end presented by the number of shares of restricted stock outstanding on such valuation date, and (ii) for PRSU awards, adjustments reflected are based on the fair value of the awards as of the applicable valuation date calculated by multiplying the stock price at each fiscal year end by the number of PSUs outstanding and by the estimated probability of achieving the performance target that was used to calculate our ASC Topic 718 expense for each fiscal year.
 For additional information regarding the valuation assumptions used in the calculation of these amounts, refer to Notes 13 and 14 to the financial statements included in our annual report on Form 10-K for our fiscal year ended April 30, 2023, as filed with the SEC.

-- For the relevant fiscal year, represents the cumulative TSR (the "Peer Group TSR") of the SPADETM Defense Index, which is the peer group used by the company for purposes of Item 201(e) of Regulation S-K under the Exchange Act in the company's Annual Report on Form 10-K for the fiscal year ended April 30, 2023. - 3.
+- For the relevant fiscal year, represents the cumulative TSR (the "Peer Group TSR") of the SPADE[TM] Defense Index, which is the peer group used by the company for purposes of Item 201(e) of Regulation S-K under the Exchange Act in the company's Annual Report on Form 10-K for the fiscal year ended April 30, 2023. - 3.
 While we use numerous financial and non-financial performance measures for the purpose of evaluating performance when establishing compensation programs, we have determined that revenue is the financial performance measure that represents the most important performance measure (that is not otherwise required to be disclosed in the table) we use to link compensation actually paid to our Named Executive Officers for the most recently completed fiscal year to the company's performance.